EPCCed/Intro-to-HPC/content/Week2_Parallel_Computers/Connecting_Multiple_Computers.md

 Disk storage systems are quite complicated, but they follow the same basic approach as supercomputers themselves: connect many standard units together to create a much more powerful parallel system.
 ARCHER has over a thousand 4 Tbyte disks, giving total disk storage in excess of 4 Pbyte.

+### Storage (Archer2)
+Most of the ARCHER2 nodes have 256 GByte of memory (some have 512 GByte), giving a total memory in excess of 1.5 PByte of RAM.

+Disk storage systems are quite complicated, but they follow the same basic approach as supercomputers themselves: connect many standard units together to create a much more powerful parallel system.
+ARCHER2 has over a 15 PByte of Disk storage.

 ### Power and Cooling
 If all the CPU-cores are fully loaded, ARCHER requires in excess of 2 Megwatts of power, roughly equivalent to a small town of around 2000 houses.

 The ARCHER cabinets are kept cool by pumping water through cooling pipes.
 The water enters at approximately 18°C and, after passing through the cabinets, comes out at around 29°C; it can then be cooled back down and re-circulated.
 When necessary the water is cooled by electrical chillers but, most of the time, ARCHER can take advantage of the mild Scottish climate and cool the water for free simply by pumping it through external cooling towers, so saving significant amounts of energy.

+### Power and Cooling (Archer2)

+If all the CPU-cores are fully loaded, ARCHER2 requires in excess of XXX Megwatts of power, roughly equivalent to a small town of around XXX houses.

+The ARCHER2 cabinets are kept cool by pumping water through cooling pipes.
+The water enters at approximately 18°C and, after passing through the cabinets, comes out at around 29°C; it can then be cooled back down and re-circulated.
+When necessary the water is cooled by electrical chillers but, most of the time, ARCHER2 can take advantage of the mild Scottish climate and cool the water for free simply by pumping it through external cooling towers, so saving significant amounts of energy. ???

 ```{figure} ./images/hero_87e2018b-86eb-4aa5-a7c4-efd271a505b2.webp